 We began a partnership in 2016 with South Carolina Department of Alcohol and Other Drug Abuse Services (DAODAS) and South Carolina Department of Health and Environmental Control (SC DHEC) to address tobacco issues at the Point of Sale (POS).
 POS refers to any location where tobacco and/or alcohol products are advertised, displayed, or purchased.
 Historically, POS is where the tobacco industry spends most of their marketing dollars.
 Marketing and tobacco sales have a significant impact on youth tobacco use, disparities in tobacco use rates and quit attempts.

-We host a statewide conference every May on a significant topic of interest for tobacco control and other public health stakeholders.
-View Summit website.
+We host a statewide conference every spring on a significant topic of interest for tobacco control and other public health stakeholders.